Estimating the mass of galactic components using machine learning algorithms: The Data

-It is well known that the physical and photometric properties of the stellar population of a galaxy are closely related to its dynamics and the spatial mass distribution of different components within the system.
-Specifically, this behaviour is reflected in the colour-magnitude relation.
-For instance, it has been shown that bulge-dominant galaxies have a color-magnitude diagram mainly described by red galaxies \citep{Hogg_2004}.
-Besides, in \cite{Colors}, it has been shown that the bulge is redder than the disk in galaxies within a cluster.
-A similar conclusion was reported in \cite{highZColors}.
+\textls[-5]{It is well known that the physical and photometric properties of the stellar population of a galaxy are closely related to its dynamics and the spatial mass distribution of different components within the system.~Specifically, this behaviour is reflected in the colour--magnitude relation.
+For instance, it has been shown that bulge-dominant galaxies have a color--magnitude diagram mainly described by red galaxies \citep{Hogg_2004}.
+Additionally, in~\cite{Colors}, it has been shown that the bulge is redder than the disk in galaxies within a cluster.
+A similar conclusion was reported in \cite{highZColors}.}